 Cat: It might be, if you were reading it in the nude and closed the book too fast.

-Used in Bottom, as part of a long string of jokes about not comprehending the point of a crossword puzzle.
+- Used in Bottom, as part of a long string of jokes about not comprehending the point of a crossword puzzle.
 Asked to come up with a six-letter word meaning 'fish', Eddie takes it literally and comes up with "vzzbks".

-Little Britain - "cupboardy" (Kenny Craig hypnotizes his mother to believe that "cupboardy" is a valid word.)
+- Little Britain - "cupboardy" (Kenny Craig hypnotizes his mother to believe that "cupboardy" is a valid word.)

-Frasier - "Quilty": "Her grandmother's bed was warm and... quilty."
+- Frasier - "Quilty": "Her grandmother's bed was warm and... quilty."

-Saturday Night Live: In one skit, the Coneheads use "sebfarg" and "klaatu" in a Scrabble game and try to pass them off as French words, since being French is their cover.
+- Saturday Night Live: In one skit, the Coneheads use "sebfarg" and "klaatu" in a Scrabble game and try to pass them off as French words, since being French is their cover.

 Shawn: Oh, I see, last week when we were playing Scrabble it was not a word, but this week, when it's convenient for you, it is a word.

-Malcolm In The Middle had Francis scamming Craig at Scrabble by claiming that everything was a "military term".
+- Malcolm in the Middle had Francis scamming Craig at Scrabble by claiming that everything was a "military term".
 He later retaliated:

 "And I'm pretty sure 'myzsrec' is spelled with a 'k'!"

 - In a later episode, Malcolm invented words for his parents to use in a game of Scrabble, like jivku and nazqueb, with Hal even letting him blow off curfew for helping out.